Interventions, Where and How? Experimental Design for Causal Models at Scale: Results

 \section{Results}

+For each of the acquisition objectives and datasets, we present the mean and standard error of the expected structural hamming distance $\mathbb{E}$\textbf{-SHD}, expected structural interventional distance $\mathbb{E}$\textbf{-SID}~\citep{peters2015structural}, area under the receiver operating characteristic curve \textbf{AUROC} and area under the precision-recall curve \textbf{AUPRC}.
+We evaluate these metrics as a function of the number of acquired interventional samples (or experiments), which helps quantitatively compare different acquisition strategies.
+Apart from $\mathbb{E}$\textbf{-SID}, we relegate results with other metrics to the appendix~\ref{app:full_results}.

-On the synthetic graphs (Figure~\ref{fig:results_on_er_sf_50}(a)), we can see that for ER and SF graphs with $50D$ variables and nonlinear functional relationships, the proposed approach based on soft strategy to select a batch with diverse set of interventions like \textit{soft}BALD with GP-UCB outperforms all the baselines in terms of the $\mathbb{E}$\textbf{-SID} metric.
-On the other hand, AIT alone does not converge to the ground truth graph fast, but when augmented with the proposed soft strategy, the \textit{soft}AIT recovers the ground truth causal graph upto 4 times faster than AIT and performs competitively to \textit{soft}BALD.
+On the synthetic graphs (Figure~\ref{fig:results_on_er_sf_50}(a)), we can see that for ER and SF graphs with $50D$ variables and nonlinear functional relationships, the proposed approach based on soft top-k to select a batch with GP-UCB outperforms all the baselines in terms of the $\mathbb{E}$\textbf{-SID} metric.
+On the other hand, AIT alone does not converge to the ground truth graph fast even after combining with the proposed value acquisition, but when further augmented with the proposed soft strategy, the \textit{soft}AIT recovers the ground truth causal graph upto 4 times faster and performs competitively to \texttt{Soft-CBED}.
 We observe similar performance across other metrics as well.
 In addition, we found this trend to hold for $20D$ variables and linear models.
 Full results are presented in the appendix~\ref{app:full_results}.

-In order to further understand how the soft batch strategy compares with other batch selection strategies, we compare the results of \textit{soft}BALD with BALD-Greedy and BALD.
-We observe (Figure~\ref{fig:results_on_er_sf_50}(c)) that though BALD-Greedy gives better results overall and is optimal under certain conditions~\cite{kirsch2019batchbald}, \textit{soft}BALD remains competitive and has the advantage that the batch can be selected in a one shot manner.
-Both these batch selection strategies perform significantly better than selecting one intervention target, value pair and executing them $\mathcal{B}$ times (BALD).